ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 .. image:: images/launch-search.png

+If no filters have been saved, the drop-down widget will show but one item: <no filter>.
+Selection of this item always disables filtering in the tree view.

+The Auto checkbox is hidden if no auto-filter activators are available.
+Filter activators are site specific plugins that
+- based on custom business rules - will select particular filters and automatically apply them if the checkbox is ticked.

 The search tool is rendered as a separate tab and will always be the left-most tab in the right-hand side pane of the save&restore UI: